 The National Conservation Training Center offers GIS courses to Fish and Wildlife Service employees, other government and interested non-government parties as well.

-There are currently 13 endangered or threatened species in Northwest Florida that have a critical habitat:
+The currently endangered or threatened species in Northwest Florida that have a critical habitat are: